tomoya-saito/webcam_uploader/README.md

 * I am not responsible for any problem caused by this software.
 * "Kaltura" is the registered trademark of the Kaltura Inc.
-* Web-camera recording function supports the Mozilla Firefox, Google chrome and Opera.
+* Web-camera recording function supports the Mozilla Firefox, the Google chrome, the Opera, and the Safari.
 * Now, this software does not support CORS (Cross-Origin Resource Sharing).

 Release notes
 ------
 * Version 1.0.0 (Dec.
 14th, 2017).
 Release first version.
 * Version 1.1.0 (Feb.
 27th, 2018).
 Replace deprecated Kaltura APIs with new APIs.
+* Version 1.2.0 (Nob.
+11th, 2019).
+Support recent version of the Firefox, and support the Safari 12.x/13.x on macOS.